mdn/content/files/en-us/mozilla/add-ons/webextensions/content_scripts/index.md

 [Background scripts](/en-US/docs/Mozilla/Add-ons/WebExtensions/Background_scripts) can access all the [WebExtension JavaScript APIs](/en-US/docs/Mozilla/Add-ons/WebExtensions/API), but they can't directly access the content of web pages.
 So if your extension needs to do that, you need content scripts.

 Just like the scripts loaded by normal web pages, content scripts can read and modify the content of their pages using the standard DOM APIs.
-However, they can only do this when [granted host permission](#permissions).
+However, they can only do this when [host permissions to the web page's origin have been granted](#permissions).

 Content scripts can only access [a small subset of the WebExtension APIs](#webextension_apis), but they can [communicate with background scripts](#communicating_with_background_scripts) using a messaging system, and thereby indirectly access the WebExtension APIs.